Louisiana Cannabis Laws & Dispensary Compliance Guide

 Market Type

-In Louisiana, cannabis is regulated by the Louisiana Department of Health (LDH) and is called the LDH Cannabis Program.
+In Louisiana, cannabis is regulated by the Louisiana Department of Health (LDH), with retail dispensing regulated by the Louisiana Department of Health (LDH).
 Medical cannabis is allowed; adult-use cannabis is prohibited.
 Louisiana also allows visiting out-of-state medical patients to purchase medical cannabis as long as they show their out-of-state medical card and matching photo identification.

 Metrc and Inventory